cedricss/elm-batteries/README.md

 npm run deploy
 ```

-This builds your project in _production_ mode and deploy to a Netlify _Live Draft URL_.
+This builds your project in _production_ mode and deploy to a Netlify _Live Draft URL_ with `netlify deploy`.
 If this draft looks good, deploy to production:

 ```
 npm run deploy:prod
 ```

+This runs `netlify deploy --prod`, without rebuilding your project.

 **Notes:**